roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 I have divided this operation in two distinct methods and I also extend the method to let a user indicate a period of time.

-`get_transactions_per_period`  retrieve all the transactions happened in a period divided into the different values of period of the day in a DataFrame.
+`get_transactions_per_period`  retrieves all the transactions happened in a period divided into the different values of period of the day in a DataFrame.

-`transactions_per_period` retrieve all the fraudulent transactions happened in a period divided into the different values of period of the day.
-The recognition of a fraudulent transaction exploit, here, the `TX_FRAUD` property, to avoid the computation of the operation **b** that would cost a lot of performance and can depend on the considered period.
+`transactions_per_period` retrieves all the fraudulent transactions happened in a period, divided into the different values of period of the day.
+The identification of fraudulent transactions leverages the `TX_FRAUD` property.
+This approach avoids the computation of the operation **b** that would cost a lot of performance and vary by the considered period.

 ```python
 def get_transactions_per_period(self, dt_start: date, dt_end: date)-> DataFrame: